commonknowledge/join/readme.md

 1. User visits a WordPress page with the "Join Form" block on it.
 This prompts the user for their email address and encourages them to join the Green Party.
 2. When they enter their email address and press the button they are directed to another page with the block "Join Form Fullscreen Takeover" on it.
 This is a React application that takes them through the join process and validates their details client side.
 3. When the user is done with the form, a POST request is sent to an special endpoint in the [WordPress REST API](https://developer.wordpress.org/rest-api/).
 This is setup by a WordPress plugin, which also adds the above mentioned blocks to the WordPress site.
-This handles the server side logic needed to make soneone a member of the Green Party.
+This handles the server side logic needed to make someone a member of the Green Party.
 It creates them on Chargebee, sets up payment and then creates their user on Auth0 so they can login to the Green Party digital estate.
 4. On success, the React application is sent a JSON response.
 The user is redirected to a success page of the initial page with "Join Form" on it's choosing.
 5. All done!